cavilosa/FSND/projects/02_trivia_api/starter/README.md

     "category": category
 })
 ```
+- Request Arguments: answer, question, difficulty and category.

-In the frontend the application will reset the form.
+- In the frontend the application will reset the form.

-Sample: `curl http://127.0.0.1:5000/questions/submit -X POST -H "Content-Type: application/json" -d '{"answer":"Neverwhere", "question":"What wrote Neil Gaiman", "difficulty":"3",
+- Sample: `curl http://127.0.0.1:5000/questions/submit -X POST -H "Content-Type: application/json" -d '{"answer":"Neverwhere", "question":"What wrote Neil Gaiman", "difficulty":"3",
 "category": "2"}'`

-If json didn't provide with full information, e.g. no answer or question, the application will return the error 400.
+- If json didn't provide with full information, e.g. no answer or question, the application will return the error 400.

 #### POST /questions/search

-In the search field om the frontend a user can do a search through the questions based on the search string.
-This endpoint takes the searchTerm argument from the frontend and returns a list of questions, containing the searchTerm, success, a number of total questions in the list and a current category, in a format of jsonified object:
+- Returns a list of questions, containing the searchTerm, success, a number of total questions in the list and a current category, in a format of a jsonified object:
 ```
 ({
     "success": True,